mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-digital-credential.md

 2. Methods of test SHALL reference a recommendation, standard, or specification published by a recognized body.
 3. All conformity assessment requirements SHALL be verifiable via the appropriate method of test

-## Part 2: Object of Conformity Asssessment Requirements
+## Part 2: Object of Conformity Assessment Requirements

 1. The relevant specifications or standards used for the method of test SHALL published by a recognized body.
 These MAY include one or several of the following:
     * JSON